graphhopper/directions-api/FAQ.md

 Your API key will not stop working.
 If this happens frequently, we'll contact you to discuss.

+## What happens if I go over the location limit?

+Location limits are hard limits and you'll get an error e.g. for the Routing API (max. via points), the Route Optimization API (max. services/shipments), for the Matrix API (max. locations) or for the Map Matching API (max. measurements).

+## What are the rate limits?

+The default limits are outlined below.
+For different limits, please [contact us](https://graphhopper.com/#contact).

+You can send up to 100 requests per minute to an end point of the GraphHopper Directions API.

+The Geocoding and Routing API, as well as GET requests against the Route Optimization API allow an exception with up to 600 requests per minute.

+The Matrix API has an additional limitation where the sum over all locations in all Matrix-requests over a timespan of 5 seconds cannot exceed 300.

 ## Where can I find the documentation or some demos?

 Our documentation is available [here](./index.md) and some demos are available for [every client](./index.md#api-clients-and-examples).
 Or have a look into [our references](https://graphhopper.com/#usecases) or at [GraphHopper Maps](https://graphhopper.com/maps/) for more advanced examples.